 This option fit amazingly well into the skylounge space.
 There was no need to modify the wheelhouse layout.
 The largest difference is there is no walk in closets; however the total actual hanging locker and draw space is almost exactly the same.
 The king size bed is the same and there is a large raised settee to starboard.
 The master head has his and her sinks, a separate toilet room and either an extra large shower of a full size tub (Jacuzzi) / shower.
 The aft pilothouse deck now becomes a private deck for the owner.
 Depending on the layout chosen for the main deck, we have move the two freezers down, which creates additional room for comfortable chairs or lounge chairs.

 The owner cabin up layout creates the opportunity for 3 optional layouts for the main deck.

 Main deck options with Master cabin up option:

 Country kitchen option:

 The country kitchen option creates 3 distinct dining options.
-You have the standard formal dining table to starboard of the galley, a large informal dining table that can easily accommodate all of the guests and all the crew and a breakfast bar.
+You have the standard formal dining table to starboard of the galley, a large informal dining table that can easily all of the guests and all the crew and a breakfast bar.
 There is a full wet bar encompassing all the equipment that was located in the bar in the flybridge and a large desk / office area.
 In addition there is a VERY large pantry forward which now holds the two freezers from the pilothouse deck and the full size refrigerator.
-The trade off is the galley loses one oven, but the microwave is also a full size convection oven.
-However, we gain extra refrigeration space by adding an under counter fridge for the chef and still have the full size refrigerator in the pantry.
+The trade of is the galley loses one oven, but the micro wave is also a full size convection oven but we gain extra refrigeration space by adding a under counter fridge for the chef and still having the full size refrigerator in the pantry.

 With this layout you lose the option of having a 5th stateroom using a fold out settee.